CMU-Integrated-Design-Innovation-Group/mango/docs/_build/html/_sources/index.rst.txt

 What is this?
 --------------
 This is a generative design framework using shape grammars with the intent of generating wireframe DNA origami nanostructures.
-The framework contains various methods for exploring design given the variety of constraints a designer may need to be working under. \n
+The framework contains various methods for exploring design given the variety of constraints a designer may need to be working under.

 Developer Information
 ---------------------